Home > Gaming > Gaming regulation > G2E: Battling illegal gambling takes a village

 He added that the requirements of regulation go beyond the company itself.

-“When you think about the requirements that we have for licencing, it’s not just the entity licencing, but making sure that all of our vendors are licenced, making sure that our executives go through key licencing” and more.
-Fox quipped that executives must “turn over their life history” and reveal “how much their couch is worth.”
+“When you think about the requirements that we have for licensing, it’s not just the entity licensing, but making sure that all of our vendors are licensed, making sure that our executives go through key licensing” and more.
+Fox quipped that executives must “turn over their life history” and reveal “how much their couch is worth”.

 “Obviously, none of this is going on in the unregulated world,” he said.
 “We’ve set up our entire business in order to meet these requirements and hopefully exceed them.”